UCL-Entrepreneurs/launchpad-landing/README.md

 - The director of marketing (or the coder of marketing team) is the only one who can push to master while the other contributor should create a new branch.
 - The Master coder then review the code and decides the cleanliness and the functionality of the code before being pushed to master
 - This repository's master branch will automatically updates our current website, [launchpad.ucle.co] (http://launchpad.ucle.co/) as a result of modifying the CNAME and the Alias of the website itself.
+- Avoid changing the CSS and Javasript file as much as possible, add new function or class instead

 Happy Coding